htl-leo-itp-2325-4-5BHITM/cam-connect/conventions.md

 # cam-connect conventions
-Please take the time to read this, i will tell you when its finished / updated.
+Please take the time to read this, I will tell you when its finished / updated.
-If you follow these conventions we will have a better time writing code and the project can be handed of to the next group in a nice shape.
+If you follow these conventions we will have a better time writing code and the project can be handed off to the next group in a nice shape.

 ## General